iay/md-query/README.md

 Prior versions submitted as Internet Drafts are also archived in the `history` directory here for quick comparison between versions.

+## Terminology

+Please don't use the term "MDX" to refer to this specification or the protocol specified by it.
+"MDX" as an acronym for MetaData eXchange refers to a more general concept of which the Metadata Query Protocol is just one component.

+If you need to refer to this specification, md-query or even MDQ is more appropriate.

 ## Contributing

 If you wish to participate in the protocol development discussions you should